It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Brian: This starts with the development of ideas and simulation content.
 Chat-GPT is able to create complex scenarios and analyze the features and benefits of decisions very efficiently.

 One focus of our simulations is behavioral observation.
-And AI is not yet good enough for this.
-You still need a trained human coach to closely observe certain behaviors of the participants – such as empathy or aggression.
+And AI is not yet good enough for that.
+You still need a trained human coach to closely observe certain behaviors of the participants - such as empathy or aggression.

-What advice would you give the CEO, CTO or CLO in the automotive industry?
+What advice would you give to the CEO, CTO or CLO in the automotive industry?
 Why should simulation be used in the learning process?

 Brian: "If you can't change the people, you will have to change the people."

-Graham: DDI’s annual forecast, a survey of around 14,000 executives and CEOs, highlights that: Social learning combined with professional coaching are the two most sought-after types of learning experiences.
-People’s desire is to come together to participate, test new behaviors and gain new attitudes and ways of thinking.
+Graham : DDI's annual forecast, a survey of around 14,000 executives and CEOs, highlights that: Social learning combined with professional coaching are the two most sought-after types of learning experiences.
+People's desire is to come together to participate, test new behaviors and gain new attitudes and ways of thinking.

 "Serious games" change attitudes, thinking and behavior.
 What a great summary.
 Thank you Brian and Graham.